Activities People Do When They Hang Around Each Other

-This is a really basic article.
+This is an ultra-basic article.
 At times it will talk about stuff that's quite obvious.
 Maybe you're wondering why I'd even think to write down such common sense information.
-The thing is, when I was more socially clueless I didn't know this simple stuff.
-I'd want to invite someone out and not be able to think of anything to ask them to do.
-There would be guys I was friendly with during school, but who I rarely hung out with on weekends (and then only during the day).
-I didn't have much of an idea what they usually did when I wasn't around, and I honestly didn't give it much thought.
-In another article I tell a story of how I went to my high-school prom and after the formal event ended at around 11pm I noticed how everyone seemed to be getting ready to go to other places with their friends.
-I was naive and only had the vaguest idea of what their plans were.
-I've seen similar sentiments made on forums.
-People will write something like, "I don't have many friends.
+But this is a pretty common question I get through email.
+Someone will write me and say, "I want to invite people to hang out with me, but I have no idea what to do with them."
+I've seen similar sentiments on forums.
+People will post something like, "I don't have many friends.
 What do people my age actually do in their free time?"
 I'll talk about some general principles first, then list some common things friends do together.

-Some principles of doing things with other people:
+Some principles of doing things with other people

 Spending time with other people is always at the heart of hanging out with them

 When you choose to be with someone in your free time, a large part of the reason you're there is to enjoy the other person's company.
 Talking to another person, especially someone whose conversation and personality you like, is a rewarding experience on its own.
-Yep, more obviousness.

 The activity you're doing together has a few purposes: